 - bacon fat, ham fat, and lard

-- high-fat desserts or snacks like ice cream and potato chips
+- desserts or snacks, such as ice cream and potato chips

 - cream sauces, gravies, and creamy salad dressings